born-2learn/born-2learn.github.io/_pages/cv.md

 - ## Quantum & AI Research Intern
 ### IBM                                                               [October 2020 - December 2020]
   - Working with the IBM Quantum Research Team on Error Mitigation techniques with Machine Learning that can be integrated into the Qiskit Transpiler.
-  - Also exploring variations of QVE and QAOA.

 - ## Qiskit Docs Translator
 ### IBM India                                                         [August 2020 - Present]
-  - Official Translator of the IBM Qiskit Docs for the Hindi Language(National Language of India).
+  - Official Translator of the IBM Qiskit Docs for the Hindi Language(Most spoken language in India).

 - ## Junior Researcher